djag477/djag477/README.md

 **I'm setting up a pipeline to translate youtube content not available in Spanish** with Deepl's API (https://www.deepl.com/pro-api?cta=header-pro-api) and youtube-dl (https://github.com/ytdl-org/youtube-dl) **that you can find here:** https://github.com/djag477/translator.git

 I've also been very interested in Nvidia's Text-To-Speech synthesis (https://github.com/djag477/NeMo.git).
 The goal is to incorporate it to the translator project and make it that most of the manual work is to tweak any translation error.
+<br></br>
+Marketing & Analytics e.g.: tracking, attribution, API's and automation (WIP)

 -----------------------------------------------------------------------------